Nothing warms a home like an old-fashioned patchwork quilt.

 All of our quilts are made from 100% cotton fabrics and mid- weight cotton batting for year round use.

-Our country quilts are machine washable and generously sized.
 Not sure which one to choose?
 We offer free fabric swatches so you can shop with confidence.

 When it comes to country decorating, there's just no substitute for a real patchwork quilt.
 It becomes the instant focal point in any room, and provides a subconscious message of warmth and comfort.
 If you're a lover of country style you probably own a few patchwork quilts already.
 We use them on the bed, the wall, the sofa - anywhere!
 They're just what you need to create that cozy country cabin look.

 Here's some general info on quilts, and some things to consider, if you're thinking of buying one.

 Well, a quilt is like a 3 layer fabric sandwich.
 The top layer is the pretty part.
 It starts with various small pieces of fabric, skillfully cut into different shapes and then sewn together to form one large piece of fabric.
 The bottom layer is usually made up of one solid or patterned piece of fabric.
 The center is the batting which can be made from cotton, polyfill or even wool.
 All three layers are joined together by sewing across the surface of the sandwich- this is the actual "quilting" part.
 Quilting can be done by hand, or by machine.